Sumegh22/Learn-With-Sumegh/system-design/src/notes/high-level-system-desgin.md

 ## Scaling:
    * The ability to make your application bigger by using bigger resources (Vertical scaling) or making using multiple resources of same or similar configs (Horizontal scaling)
+   * Vertical Scaling : Deploying a bigger server to meet your demands.
+It can handle load, but it still is a single point of failure (SPOF)

 ### Horizontal Scaling vs Vertical Scaling